theflakes/jve/README.md

                                     - Nested key names will be dot delimited -v, --values                    Must be used along with '--unique' and '--key'
-                                    - print the unique values of the specified key
+                                    - print the unique values of the specified key -z, --valuesort                 - sort unique value by value instead of count

 NOTE:   If a key is an array or the key name occurs in an array,
         this program will concatenate all array key values into a